SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 the file not having read permissions, or the file not being encoded in a compatible format.
-Distinguishing among these different situations allows a program to resolve and recover from the error, and --- if necessary --- communicate it to the user.
+Distinguishing among these different situations allows a program to resolve some errors, and communicate errors it can't resolve to the user.

 .. note::